johnhadaway/johnhadaway.github.io/_projects/2021-queen-elizabeth-park.markdown

 external-url-name:
 return_path: /projects
 display: no
-description: Analysed and visualised spatial data with Fyma AI to generate insights about the Queen Elizabeth Olympic Park in London (LLDC)
+description: Analysed and visualised spatial data with Fyma AI to generate insights about the Queen Elizabeth Olympic Park in London (LLDC).

 ---